50 Milers and 100 Milers, please read the very important

 The temperature can vary from the mid‐90s in the daytime to the high 30s at night.
 Typically, a July day starts crisp and cool with sunshine and ends with the possibility of afternoon showers.
 High Sierra weather is notorious for its rapid and violent changes.
 During the race it could rain, hail and even snow!
 Lightning is hazardous, especially above timberline.
 Hypothermia can occur easily with a combination of decreasing temperature, wind and precipitation.
 The confusion that occurs with hypothermia can be deadly.
 The following items are strongly suggested:

 DROPPING FROM THE RACE

+Most importantly, you must notify the aid station captain that you are dropping from the event.
+Bibs and timing chips must be given to the aid station captain, indicating you’ve dropped.
 If you drop at Diamond Peak your chances are fairly good that you’ll be able to catch a ride back to Spooner Lake State Park without too long of a delay.
-If you drop at one of the back country aid stations you may have to wait up to several hours before transportation back to the start/finish may be available.
-So, before you make your final decision; find a chair, get some fluids and food into you, then rest a while to see if you can recover.
-Many runners in this situation have found this to help them collect themselves and are able to finish.
-On the other end of the spectrum, if either the aid station captain or medical staff makes the decision that you are not in condition to continue they have the authority to pull you from the event – FINAL WORD!
+If you drop at one of the back country aid stations you may have to wait up to several hours before transportation back to the start/finish is available.
+So, before you make your final decision; find a chair, get some fluids and food into you.
+Then rest a while to see if you can recover.
+On the other end of the spectrum, if either the aid station captain or medical staff makes the decision that you are not in a condition to continue, they have the authority to pull you from the event – FINAL WORD!